larsks/blog.oddbit.com-posts/openstack-windows-config-part1.md

 Slug: openstack-windows-1
 Tags: openstack,windows

-This is the first of two articles in which I will discuss my work in getting some Windows instances up and running in our [OpenStack][] environment.
+This is the first of two articles in which I discuss my work in getting some Windows instances up and running in our [OpenStack][] environment.
 This article is primarily about problems I encountered along the way, while the [second article][] focuses on the mechanism I